mshibanami/TranslateWebForSafari/README.md

-# Translate Web For Safari Gen for Safari
+# Translate Web For Safari

 This is a Safari extension that translates the current tab or selected text.